cyprich/Obsidian/School/VaCT.md

 > AWS M4

-AWS Shared Responsibility Model
+### AWS Shared Responsibility Model

-- Who is responsible for what
+Who is responsible for what

 - Amazon - security _of_ cloud - responsible for SW and HW
 - You - security _in_ cloud - responsible for client-side data encryption, firewall config, access management, ...

+### AWS Identity Access Management (IAM)

+Allows you to control access to compute, storage, database and application services in the AWS cloud

+Essential components